Petroleum industry in Azerbaijan: Offshore exploration in the 1960s and 1970s

 As a result of intensive geological and geophysical mapping during 1950–1960, Caspian oil-and-gas bearing structures were determined.
-The discoveries included such fields as Darwin Bank, Gum Deniz "Canub", "Gurgani-esea", "Chilov Island", "Hazi Aslanov", "Sangachalli-sea", "Duvanni-sea", "Bulla Island" and Peschany.
+The discoveries included such fields as Darwin Bank, Gum Deniz "Canub", "Gurgani-esea", "Chilov Island", "Hazi Aslanov", "Sangachalli-sea", "Duvanni-sea", "Bulla Island", and Peschany.

 One of the largest offshore fields, "Sangachal-deniz", has been drilled several times since 1959, but success came only in 1965.
 "Duvanni-deniz field" discovery well was tested in May 1963 with an output of 700 oilbbl/d.
 This field has about 700 Moilbbl of oil reserves.

-Several large oil and gas fields were discovered and put into production between 1968 and 1975: Bahar (1968), Sangachali-Duvanni (1969), Bulla Deniz (1975).
+Several large oil and gas fields were discovered and put into production between 1968 and 1975: Bahar (1968), Sangachali-Duvanni (1969), and Bulla Deniz (1975).

 Production reached its peak in 1967 with 414000 oilbbl/d being produced and henceforth started to decline as Oily Rocks development was complete.
-Gas production increased steadily through until the 1990s until the decline of Bahar and Bulla gas fields ensued.
+Gas production increased steadily through until the 1990s, until the decline of Bahar and Bulla gas fields ensued.

-As a result of modern methods of exploration being employed, four new multireservoir fields were opened in the Caspian at a depth of 200 meters: Gunashli (1979), Chirag (1985), Azeri (1988) and Kapaz (1989).
-The Caspian was covered by extensive 2D seismic grid and 3D seismic was attempted, however unsuccessfully.
+As a result of modern methods of exploration being employed, four new multireservoir fields were opened in the Caspian at a depth of 200 meters: Gunashli (1979), Chirag (1985), Azeri (1988), and Kapaz (1989).
+The Caspian was covered by an extensive 2D seismic grid and 3D seismic was attempted, however unsuccessfully.
 The discovery of Azeri-Chirag-Guneshli field complex was the last but significant achievement by Azeri Soviet explorationists.
-The shallow portion of Guneshli, where water depth allowed oil development was put in production by 1989 and now delivers 120000 oilbbl/d.
+The shallow portion of Guneshli, where water depth allowed oil development, was put in production by 1989 and now delivers 120000 oilbbl/d.

-In Chirag, drilling took place via semi-submersible drilling equipment at a depth of 200 meters — an offshore record for USSR.
+In Chirag, drilling took place via semi-submersible drilling equipment at a depth of 200 meters – an offshore record for USSR.
 The Azeri-Chirag-Guneshli complex contains more than 16 Goilbbl of oil in place.